MapRVA/open-landmarks/README.md

-# landmark-icons
+# Open Landmarks
-Vector icons for landmarks around the world
+A cartographic experiment using landmarks to help users orient themselves.